RistoBIn/international-website/src/pages/personvern.md

 ---
 templateKey: simple-page
-title: Personvernerklæring
+title: Privacy Policy
-heading: Personvernerklæring
+heading: Privacy Policy
 ---

-## Om SEALAB
+# About SEALAB

-SEALAB AS leverer ledende kamerateknologiløsninger for overvåkning og analyse i havbruksnæringen.
-Løsningene integrerer kamera, lys, sensorikk, elektronikk, programvare, kommunikasjonsløsninger og kontrollrom ved hjelp av “smart”(IoT) høyhastighets infrastruktur.
+SEALAB AS provides leading camera technology solutions for monitoring and analysis in the aquaculture industry.
+These solutions integrate cameras, lights, sensors, electronics, software, communication solutions and control rooms using “smart” (IoT) high-speed infrastructure.

-Denne erklæringen gjelder for den norske virksomheten.
-Hovedkontorets registrerte adresse er Transittgata 14, 7042 Trondheim.
-Kontaktopplysninger ang personvern er: contact@sealab.no
+This statement applies to the Norwegian business.
+The registered headquarter is Transittgata 14, 7042 Trondheim.
+For inquiries regarding privacy:[contact@sealab.no](mailto:contact@sealab.no)

 ## Behandling av personopplysninger på www.sealab.no